sahil-x8447/Assignment4_c0930789/README.md

-## Assignment 4
+Student Management System - Setup Guide
-## Developer Information
+Developer Information
 Name: Sahil Sharma
 Student ID: C0930789
+Project Description
+This project is a Student Management System built using Java and Spring Boot.
+The system allows users to add, view, edit, and delete student records.
+It demonstrates core Java and Spring Boot concepts, with an emphasis on building web applications using Spring MVC and Thymeleaf.

-How to Run the Project Locally
+How to Run the Project
 Prerequisites
-Make sure you have the following installed:
+Ensure you have the following installed on your system:

-Java 8 or higher
+Java (JDK 8 or higher)
-Download and install Java.

 Maven
-Download and install Maven.

-IDE
-You can use any Java IDE, such as IntelliJ IDEA or Eclipse.

-Steps to Run the Project:
+Steps to Run the Project
-Clone the repository:
+Clone the repository to your local machine:

 bash
 Copy